StakeSquid/casperlabs-docker-compose/README.md

 This refreshed the installation and restarts the node with the updated keys.

-Get your current public key hex with the collowing command.
+Get your current public key hex to submit it to receive testnet coins for bonding with the collowing command.

 ```
 cat etc/casper/validator_keys/public_key_hex